 - 8th column: cavalry of the left wing

-The Allied centre included 6 British infantry battalions.
-With the Allies, 7 out of the 8 columns were formed and marched off with great promptitude but in Sackville's column all was confusion and delay.
+Around 6:00 a.m., seven of the eight columns of Ferdinand’s main army began to deploy at their assigned positions.
+However, in Sackville's column all was confusion and delay.
 Some of the regiments were ready and others were not.
 Sackville himself was not to be found.
 It was no good beginning for the British cavalry who was supposed to form the right wing at Hahlen.
 There was therefore every likelihood that the village on which Ferdinand had intended to rest his right flank, might be occupied by the French before Sackville could be there to prevent them.

-Between 6:00 and 7:00 AM, the Allied columns deployed in order of battle from Hartum and Hahlen to their right and Stemmeren to their left.
-According to Ferdinand's instructions, the Allied picquets under the prince of Anhalt were deployed in front of the cavalry of the right wing near Hahlen.
+Between 6:00 and 7:00 a.m., the Allied columns deployed in order of battle from Hartum and Hahlen to their right and Stemmeren to their left.
+According to Ferdinand's instructions, the Allied pickets under the Prince of Anhalt were deployed in front of the cavalry of the right wing near Hahlen.

-By 8:00 AM, the British cavalry under Sackville had finally taken position at the village of Hartum.
-Contades and Broglie together had 57,000 foot and horse.
-Ferdinand's entire force was near 42,000 men, excluding the detachment sent towards Gohfeld under the Hereditary Prince.
-Broglie, realising that his cannonade was producing no tangible results and that Wangenheim was opposing him a larger force than expected, went to Contades to request reinforcements.
+Broglie, realising that his cannonade was producing no tangible results and that Wangenheim was opposing him a larger force than expected, decided to go and meet Contades to request reinforcements.

 After the occupation of Hahlen, matters on the right began to adjust themselves for the Allies.
 Ferdinand ordered Captain Foy's battery to the front of the village, to cover the formation of the troops, and was soon satisfied by the admirable working of these British guns that all was safe in that quarter.
 Meanwhile his aide-de-camp returned from Todtenhausen with intelligence that Wangenheim was holding his own, though the enemy had gained ground on Wangenheim's right, where his flank was uncovered.